WISE-Developers/Project_issues/project_SOPs.md

   - Details of the changes and or corrections must be made in the issue in a comment.
   - Dev removes the "Testing Failed" Label
   - Developer adds the "Needs Testing" Label
+  - Assign to either a tester or Exec
+  - Re-Explain the testing required and instructions in a comment mentioning the assignee
+  - Provide the data required for testing (FGM, kml or Whatever) by attatching to the issue.
+  -
   ## Developer Issue Scanning
 Developers should be watching their incoming email notifications and fine tuning them so as to reduce desired signal to noise ratio.
 Recognizing that due to spam filters, and overloaded inboxes, that Email is not a bulletproof apporach, developers will be expencted to login to github and do an issue scan in ZenHub regularly (Minimum once a week) and respond to quesitons and process outstanding issues assigned to them.
 It is recoomended that developers review **all** issues assigned to them, and make sure that each issue has nothing left unresolved by the developer.